 The Prophet (S.A.W) said that we should search for the blessed night of Laylatul Qadr in the last ten nights of Ramadan.
 Many scholars believe that the Night of Light is on the 27th of Ramadan however based on the teachings of the Prophet (S.A.W) we can assume that Laylatul Qadr can fall on any odd night during the last ten nights of Ramadan.

-The proposed date for Eid, based on the sighting of the moon, is the 14th of May.
-According to Islamic standards, Eid will begin from the 13th of May after Sunset until sunset on the 14th of May.
+The proposed date for Eid, based on the sighting of the moon, is the 22nd of April.

 Last year although most of the world fast for 29 days due to the moon not being visible we fasted for 30 days.
 Again it will depend on the moon being sighted whether we will fast for 29 or 30 days.